PurplePotatoTools/py4android-vscode-extension/README.md

 - There's no need to install Android Studio.
 You can directly use VS Code for development.
 - No root permission is required.
 Use proot to enter the Debian environment to start the Python server program.
 - Python version 3.11 is used.
-- The interface is implemented using webview.
+- The UI is implemented using webview.
+- Use the upload component [LuckSiege/PictureSelector](https://github.com/LuckSiege/PictureSelector)

 ## Usage